sruthib22/data690fall21/assignment_01/assignment_01.md

 - Technical/business skills
 - Awards
 - Social activities
+- and anything else you like to share (hobbies, publications, websites, blogs, etc.)

 Note:
 1. Upload an impage of you (headshot or a picture of you) to the assignment_01 folder, and include it in the RESUME.md using the following markdown syntax: